 The taste is peppery or spicy, so for me personally it tastes better when mixed with something else.
 The aroma can be quite strong.
 So if your guinea pig dislikes marigold by itself, you can introduce it slowly with another food the cavy can consume.

 Guinea pigs can eat marigold leaves.
 It is incredibly nutritious for them.
 In order to increase the nutrients, you can either feed the cavies fresh or combine it with hay.

 Ensure the leaves are clean and chemical-free before giving them to your guinea pigs.
 Simply washing the leaves won’t get rid of fertilizers and pesticides.
 The cavies might become quite unwell if they consume such leaves.

 Guinea pigs can eat dried marigold flowers.
 Your guinea pigs won’t get hurt by it.
 Although it already has a strong scent to its flowers, dried’s flavor and aroma are stronger.
 Additionally, before serving, it should be correctly cleaned and dried.

 Quick Facts on Marigolds

-- Its cultivation has started back in the 16th century; then the Spanish travelers and explorers brought this flower from South America to the European countries
+- Its cultivation has started back in the 16th century.
+The Spanish travelers and explorers brought this flower from South America to the European countries.

-- Other names are Holigold and Maidens of the Sun (because of its vibrant yellowish-orange color).
+- Other names are Holigold and Maidens of the Sun because of their vibrant yellowish-orange color.